brimdata/zed/k8s/dev-on-eks.md

 ### EKS access

 First connect to the EKS cluster so you have kubectl access.
-You or a collegue should follow the steps here to obtain cluster access:
+You or a colleague should follow the steps here to obtain cluster access:

 https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html